auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Cells are open systems out of equilibrium.
 Cells take in energy and matter and expel energy and matter.
 One organelle of the cell, the mitochondria, produces an excess of energy to the cell for movement, function, and growth.
 Spend some time searching for videos and art of the inner function of a cell.
 Ask yourself, "why does the cell live?"
 If you could ask a cell, what do you expect it to say?
 When down to molecular biology, we can see the complex interplay of every part is driven by the laws of physics and chemistry.
 Molecules bind based on their own and combined properties.
 The cell is simply functioning by its code.

 Somehow by interaction and communication, a multicellular organism gives rise to a person with conscious experience.
 Cells communicate by chemical signaling with the cells around them.
 While human cells are of interest, just like the body can't live without water, our bodies can't function without bacteria.
 Bacterial cells live in and around your body, both helping and hurting.
 The mitochondria was originally a bacteria cell absorbed by an animal cell.
 Other bacteria are separate but symbiotic; they co-evolved with us.
 Bacteria cells most likely communicate with us on levels we don't understand.
-Some of the most import bacteria we have are gut bacteria which help us breakdown food.
+Some of the most important bacteria we have are gut bacteria which help us breakdown food.
 Consider that only 30% of the chemicals (neuro-transmitters) needed for your brain to function are made in the organ.
 70% of your neuro-transmitters come from digestion in the gut.
-Consider that the function and signaling of your gut bacteria possibly have the largest impact on your thinking.
+The function and signaling of your gut bacteria possibly have the largest impact on your thinking.
 This knowledge should impact how we view people and all organisms.
 You are not only your genetic and epigenetic information but the bacteria you have cultivated throughout your life.

 All cells are a dissipative structure; they take in energy to maintain their form and generate energy from the molecule adenosine-triphosphate (ATP).
 The energy flow is crucial.
 If our body stopped making ATP for only a few seconds we would die.
 Our body would start to disintegrate immediately.